This week Mr. Lucky and I are finally getting some paint on the walls of the condo that we’re rehabbing and staging to sell.

 Worse yet, never choose a color from a magazine spread or Pinterest photo.
 Colors can change dramatically depending on the lighting surrounding them, reflections nearby, the inks used in printed media, and the electronic screen you're reading.

 Every color belongs to one of two temperature families -- either a cool family or a warm family.
-(I know there's a joke there somewhere!)
 Warm colors lean towards reds, yellows, and browns.
 Think fire.
 Cool colors lean towards blues and greens.
 Think swimming pool.

-Every color belongs to a named pigment family on the color wheel.
+Secondly, every color belongs to a named pigment family on the color wheel.
 These families can be narrowed down to red, yellow and blue -- the primary colors -- plus three additional colors we get by combining these three families -- orange, green, and purple.
-You will see that paint manufacturers' fan books of color strips that decorators and painters use are arranged by color pigment families.
-The chip displays that you find in paint stores and paint departments are also arranged by pigment families.
-It is these families that give the undertones to a particular paint color, so now you know what the color experts are talking about when they are talking about undertones.

 Here's how.